cerebral/cerebral/docs/docs/docs/tutorial/providers.md

 What are the **benefits** of using a provider in this way?
 Well we have decoupled the dependency of the HTTP tool in all our actions, meaning that when testing actions we can just pass in a resolved or rejected promise as **http.get** to simulate a response.
 As well the **Debugger** can now track and visualize the execution of providers.

 Just keep in mind that you could use any library as an provider, we've just used http-provider here because it is very lightweight and has some additional benefits when http-requests need to report back progress and the likes (because it also uses Cerebral-Signals for doing that).
 Let us add another one.
 Why not provide additional logging functionality to our actions?
-Let us use [js-logger](https://github.com/jonnyreeves/js-logger) one.
+Let us use [js-logger](https://github.com/jonnyreeves/js-logger).

 ## Adding a 3rd party provider
 We have already installed the library using npm.
-So it was sitting there and waiting and now the time is ready to use it!
 Because we add a 3rd-party provider we need to wrap it up into a so called *ContextProvider* to get the benefits mentioned above.

 So please add the following imports to your *./src/index.js*
 ```js